 We also occasionally have teens in classes; usually they come

 I'm afraid I might not be able to keep up in class.

 Here's a tip for keeping up; don't try too hard to "keep up", since everyone goes at their own pace in our classes.
 Our instructors are very aware that everyone's body and energy level is different.
 Minimize your movements and try to make every movement smaller, moving more efficiently, if you are wanting to tame the pace a bit.
 You can get the same fitness benefits as the person next to you, even if you are pushing yourself just to your comfort level.
 Feel free to tell your instructor if you may need to take it easy, and ask her to give the whole class tips on how to make the dance experience comfortable and challenging for each person's level.
-You'll feel a difference in 6 weeks.
+You'll feel a difference within a few weeks.
 And you'll feel fantastic at the end of each evening!

-Do you offer a free intro lesson?
+Do you offer a free "intro lesson"?

 I'm really busy.
 So just give me one good reason why

 I should take a class at OUT to Dance.

 Just one?
 I can't!
 Here's a few.